amishkundar07/amishkundar07/README.md

 ## 👋 Hey there!
 Amish here
-I'm a Full Stack Web Developer and dedicated Information Technology Student passionate about tech and coding.
+I'm a Data Analyst and dedicated Information Technology Student passionate about tech and coding.